Builderb0y/BigGlobe/docs/scripting/environments/GridScriptEnvironment.md

 * `numberArray.getDouble(int index)` - casts the number at the provided index in the array to a double and returns it.

 * `numberArray.setBoolean(int index, boolean value)` - casts the provided value to the underlying type of the array, and stores it in the array at the provided index.
-* `numberArray.setByte(int index, boolean value)` - casts the provided value to the underlying type of the array, and stores it in the array at the provided index.
+* `numberArray.setByte(int index, byte value)` - casts the provided value to the underlying type of the array, and stores it in the array at the provided index.
-* `numberArray.setShort(int index, boolean value)` - casts the provided value to the underlying type of the array, and stores it in the array at the provided index.
+* `numberArray.setShort(int index, short value)` - casts the provided value to the underlying type of the array, and stores it in the array at the provided index.
-* `numberArray.setInt(int index, boolean value)` - casts the provided value to the underlying type of the array, and stores it in the array at the provided index.
+* `numberArray.setInt(int index, int value)` - casts the provided value to the underlying type of the array, and stores it in the array at the provided index.
-* `numberArray.setLong(int index, boolean value)` - casts the provided value to the underlying type of the array, and stores it in the array at the provided index.
+* `numberArray.setLong(int index, long value)` - casts the provided value to the underlying type of the array, and stores it in the array at the provided index.
-* `numberArray.setFloat(int index, boolean value)` - casts the provided value to the underlying type of the array, and stores it in the array at the provided index.
+* `numberArray.setFloat(int index, float value)` - casts the provided value to the underlying type of the array, and stores it in the array at the provided index.
-* `numberArray.setDouble(int index, boolean value)` - casts the provided value to the underlying type of the array, and stores it in the array at the provided index.
+* `numberArray.setDouble(int index, double value)` - casts the provided value to the underlying type of the array, and stores it in the array at the provided index.

+* `numberArray.fillBoolean(boolean value)` - fills the array with the provided value.
+* `numberArray.fillByte(byte value)` - fills the array with the provided value.
+* `numberArray.fillShort(short value)` - fills the array with the provided value.
+* `numberArray.fillInt(int value)` - fills the array with the provided value.
+* `numberArray.fillLong(long value)` - fills the array with the provided value.
+* `numberArray.fillFloat(float value)` - fills the array with the provided value.
+* `numberArray.fillDouble(double value)` - fills the array with the provided value.

+* `numberArray.fillBoolean(int from, int to, boolean value)` - fills the array with the provided value starting at index (from) (inclusive) and continuing until index (to) (exclusive).
+* `numberArray.fillByte(int from, int to, byte value)` - fills the array with the provided value starting at index (from) (inclusive) and continuing until index (to) (exclusive).
+* `numberArray.fillShort(int from, int to, short value)` - fills the array with the provided value starting at index (from) (inclusive) and continuing until index (to) (exclusive).
+* `numberArray.fillInt(int from, int to, int value)` - fills the array with the provided value starting at index (from) (inclusive) and continuing until index (to) (exclusive).
+* `numberArray.fillLong(int from, int to, long value)` - fills the array with the provided value starting at index (from) (inclusive) and continuing until index (to) (exclusive).
+* `numberArray.fillFloat(int from, int to, float value)` - fills the array with the provided value starting at index (from) (inclusive) and continuing until index (to) (exclusive).
+* `numberArray.fillDouble(int from, int to, double value)` - fills the array with the provided value starting at index (from) (inclusive) and continuing until index (to) (exclusive).

 * `numberArray.(int index)` - attempts to infer the desired type from context, casts the value in the array at the provided index to that type, and returns it.
 	* The desired type is inferred from what you attempt to cast the value to, either implicitly or explicitly.